Pope Francis accepts resignation of Buffalo bishop after criticism on how he handled clergy sexual misconduct

 "It is my honest assessment that I have accomplished as much as I am able to, and that there remain divisions and wounds that I am unable to bind and heal," he added.

-The Holy See named the bishop of Albany, Edward Scharfenberger, to temporarily take his place until a permanent replacement is found to run the Buffalo diocese.
+The Holy See has named the Albany Bishop Edward Scharfenberger to temporarily take Malone's place in Buffalo.

-The Vatican conducted a recent investigation into the western New York diocese and Malone's handling of abuse cases but didn't explain why Malone was resigning at 73, two years before the mandatory age of retirement.
+The Vatican recently conducted a investigation into the diocese and Malone's handling of abuse cases, but didn't explain why Malone was resigning at 73, two years before the mandatory age of retirement.

 CLICK HERE TO GET THE FOX NEWS APP

-Buffalo's diocese has been named in more than 220 recent lawsuits by people that claim they were sexually abused by priests.
+Buffalo Diocese has been named in more than 220 recent lawsuits by people that claim they were sexually abused by priests.
 Though many date back decades, critics say there have been more recent missteps by Malone.

 The Associated Press contributed to this report.